patrikzudel/PatrikZeros-CSGO-Sound-Fix/README.md

   ## Usage
   - Download from releases on the right side ->
-  - Chrome / Windows might flag it as a dangerous file because it doesn't know what it is but don't worry, as it is open source you can compile the code for yourself if you don't trust the .exe!
+  - Chrome / Windows might flag it as a dangerous file because it doesn't know what it is but don't worry, as it is open source you can compile the code for yourself if you don't trust the `.exe`!
-  - Put "gamestate_integration_VolumeFix.cfg" into your "Steam\steamapps\common\Counter-Strike Global Offensive\csgo\cfg"
+  - Put `gamestate_integration_VolumeFix.cfg` into your `Steam\steamapps\common\Counter-Strike Global Offensive\csgo\cfg`
   - Run the .exe
-    - You can also change how much the volume gets lowered by changing the decimal in "volume.txt"
+    - You can also change settings in `settings.txt`.
+If you want to disable a feature just put the value to `1.00`.
+    - For example `"flashVolume": 1.00` would not change the game volume when flashed. `"flashVolume": 0.50` will put the volume to 50% when flashed.

-  - To turn it off just right click the icon in the system tray and Quit.
+  - To turn it off just right click the icon in the system tray and `Quit`.
+    - Right clicking the system tray icon also shows current settings.

   ## How to autostart with Windows
 ### This is really simple and recommended!

-  - Place the main folder where you will not delete it (e.g. C:/)
+  - **Place the main folder where you will not delete it (e.g. `C:/` or `Documents`)**
-  - Create a shortcut of the executable
-  - Press Win + R
+  - Open `Start with windows.bat`
-  - Type "shell:startup"
+  - Its done!

-  -  Place the shortcut in the "Startup" folder that opens up
+## Features
+- Adjustable volume reduction (settings.txt)
+  - When you die
+  - When you get flashed (High pitched flash noise)
+  - When bomb explodes

+- System tray icon which shows settings

+- Easy way to autostart with Windows

 ## How it works

 Its simple, it lowers the csgo.exe volume when it detects a death and returns the volume when you get to freezetime.
 This effectively means your volume will be low for everything (e.g. Deathmatch) except actual matches (competitive / casual) where there is freezetime. **It also mutes the game when you get flashed** so you don't hear the **horrible high pitched noise**.
 (It only mutes it for the same duration as the game does so no disadvantage)